 - Add the chicken stock and deglaze the bottom of the pot (scrape up all the brown bits)

-- Add the beans to the pot, stir and bring to a simmer.
+- Add the beans to the pot, add the water, stir and bring to a simmer.

 - Place in a 350° oven and cook until the beans are soft (approximately another two to three hours).